Esukhia/Admin/.github/ISSUE_TEMPLATE/rfj.md

 1. Does this job really need to be done?:
 2. Is this job the best way to achieve the client's goal?:
 3. Are we the most appropriate organization to do the job?:
-4. Would this work contribute to the mission of BDRC?:
+4. Would this work contribute to the mission of Esukhia?:
-5. Is this job worth doing for BDRC?:
+5. Is this job worth doing for Esukhia?:

 If you answered yes for all answers, continue to the request for job (RFJ).